-All Single Honours applicants are required to attend for an interview.
-This is a requirement of the Broadcast Journalism Training Council.
-This process involves face-to-face interviews or, in some circumstances, Skype interviews can be arranged.
+All Single Honours applicants are required to undergo a robust selection process which may include an interview.
+This is a requirement of the Broadcast Journalism Training Council, which accredits the course.
+This process may involve face-to-face, Skype or telephone interviews.
 All students are invited to Open Days and Visit Days and encouraged to explore any aspect of their application that may require further clarification.
 UK journalism requires good English.
 This embraces spelling, grammar and fluency.
-It is, therefore essential that the candidate demonstrates a full command of spoken and written English, and candidates will be presented with exercises in story writing and/or text re-versioning.
+It is, therefore, essential that the candidate demonstrates a full command of spoken and written English, and candidates will be presented with exercises in story writing and/or text re-versioning.

-The BJTC also require that candidates should also be able to demonstrate no fewer than three of the following desirable qualities:
+The BJTC also require that successful candidates should also be able to demonstrate that they have a range of other qualities from this list:

-- Basic competencies in keyboard skills and internet use for data searching and communication - Strong, broadcast voice qualities and a capacity to acquire presentation skills. - Good general knowledge, especially of current affairs and/or a specialist field of journalism - Evidence of key skills such as team working, problem solving, flexibility, tenacity, lateral thinking, enthusiasm, willingness, initiative - Strong, broadcast voice qualities and a capacity to acquire presentation skills.
-Voice qualities should be assessed at the point of interview - Basic skills in blogging, tweeting or another web---based narrative construction - Prior relevant experience - Knowledge of British and global media markets - Knowledge of communities and an understanding of the importance of diversity
+- Basic competencies in keyboard skills and internet use for data searching and communication - Strong, broadcast voice qualities and a capacity to acquire presentation skills. - Good general knowledge, especially of current affairs and/or a specialist field of journalism - Evidence of key skills such as team working, problem solving, flexibility, tenacity, - lateral thinking, enthusiasm, willingness, initiative - Strong, broadcast voice qualities and a capacity to acquire presentation skills.
+Voice qualities should be assessed at the point of interview - Basic skills in blogging, tweeting or another web-based narrative construction - Prior relevant experience - Knowledge of British and global media markets - Knowledge of communities and an understanding of the importance of diversity